mlexchange/mlex_dash_segmentation_demo/README.md

 # Segmentation demo v2.0.0

+This is the version trying to implement long callbacks for large data download.

+**Issue**.
+1. targeted\_callback does not work with Dash 2.
+2. dash.no\_update is not JSON serializable for flash caching (needed for Dash long callback).

 The first version of the image segmentation demo integrated with the model registry and the compute sevice manager.
 To run this demo, `docker-compose` the followings (in the order):
 -	mlex\_api: b384722